 Dr. Saunders' CRISPR/Cas9 Presentation Now Available

-Did you miss Thom Saunders, Ph.D., Director of the Transgenic Animal Model Core's presentation at the BRCF Technology & Services Showcase in June?
+Did you miss Thom Saunders, Ph.D., Director of the Transgenic Animal Model Core's presentation at the BRCF Technology & Services Showcase?
 Now you can view "CRISPR/Cas9 Genome Modification Pipeline" online.
-Thanks to everyone who joined us at the Showcase on June 5.
+Thanks to everyone who joined us at the event.
 If you have other topics you'd like to see discussed at future BRCF events, please contact us.

 About the Transgenic Animal Model Core